Streamlinelv/cartbounty/readme.txt

 == Screenshots ==

 1. Location of the CartBounty - Save and recover abandoned carts for WooCommerce plugin after activation
+2. Email notification settings tab
-2. The Exit Intent popup settings tab
+3. The Exit Intent popup settings tab
-3. How the Exit Intent popup looks like once the user tries to leave the shop
+4. How the Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==